-This is a special page for those interested in doing one of the 7-day Orange River guide training trips in October 2021.
+This is a special page for those interested in doing one of the 7-day Orange River guide training trips between April and September 2022 .
 Although it is designed for guides (both newcomers and those with experience) we will accept friends and partners.
 You may come as a trainee, for a refresher, or for assessment (if you are ready for that).
 Anyone 14-65 may attend, male or female.

 Here are the basics: